skyones-0/fortigate-mcp/README.md

 - uuid: ^9.0.1
 - date-fns: ^2.30.0

-## Licencia
+## License

 MIT

-## Soporte
+## Support

-Para reportar problemas o solicitar características, por favor usar el issue tracker del proyecto.
+To report issues or request features, please use the project issue tracker.

 ## Changelog

 ### v1.0.0
-- Lanzamiento inicial
+- Initial release
-- Soporte completo para FortiOS V7.6
+- Full support for FortiOS V7.6
-- Todos los módulos de seguridad implementados
+- All security modules implemented
-- Sistema de validación de comandos
+- Command validation system
-- Análisis de cambios con impacto
+- Change analysis with impact assessment
-- Función de rollback completa
+- Complete rollback functionality

 ---

-**Nota**: Este MCP está diseñado para administradores de FortiGate con conocimientos de redes y seguridad.
-Siempre realice pruebas en un entorno de laboratorio antes de implementar cambios en producción.
+**Note**: This MCP is designed for FortiGate administrators with networking and security knowledge.
+Always test in a lab environment before deploying changes to production.